-For our 31 days of STEM activities for kids, I wanted to do science experiments for kids that were easy, but impressive at the same time.
+For our creative STEM activities for kids series, I wanted to do science experiments for kids that were easy, but also impressive at the same time.
+This made a volcano science experiment a must.

 We’ve made a volcano science experiment before, but this time, we decided to make it look a little more impressive by adding a play dough mountain around our bottle and making the inside of the volcano a deeper red.